| Home | History | Contact Us | Church | Wildlife | Landscape | Towne Family | Corpus Christi College & Bishop Richard Fox | The Village

 A Soke is an administrative area.
 Sokes developed prior to the Norman Conquest, and comprised some, not necessarily all, of the villages surrounding certain towns.
 There were eleven parishes in the Grantham Soke, including Braceby.
 In the Domesday Book both Braceby and the adjoining smaller parish of Sapperton were listed under land belonging to the King.
 A church is mentioned.
 Enigmatically just where in the two parishes it was situated is not clear.
-Braceby church was a chapel of the Grantham mother church.
+Braceby church was under the control of the Grantham mother church.
 The tithes were paid to the vicar of Grantham, seven miles away.
 Therefore it was the duty of the Vicar to provide a clergyman for Braceby.
 And this remained the case until 1854.

 MEDIEVAL